 Saturday, June 5, 2010

 I'm often asked how I store and care for all my sweaters.
-Twice a year I do a big cleaning.
-This is how I do the big bi-annual sweater switcheroo:
+Twice a year I do a big cleaning that takes me a few weeks.
+This is how I do the big bi-annual sweater migration.

 I am petrified of a moth infestation and do use limited moth control in the sweater bins around the wool.
 I prefer No Moth , (limited use) so please tell what you use, if anything.

 So that's the epic sweater care and storage a la Knitionary!
-After all, you just don't get to have all the fun of knitting, there is some aftercare involved too!
+Knitting is the fun part, and the upkeep is the not so fun part, but I don't know how to avoid it!
 I'd love to know what you do!